brothers-dynamics/SolidCAM-Setupsheet-Analyzer/readme.md

 > You have the freedom to extend the flags or add support for additional operation types.
 This can be done in the `/public/lib/settings.js` file.

 > **Warning**
 > Strict adherence to the naming convention is **essential** for the proper functioning of the SolidCAM Setupsheet Analyzer (SSA) application.
 Failure to follow this convention will result in the application refusing to work correctly.
-Therefore, it is imperative to apply the naming convention as described below:
+Therefore, it is imperative to apply the naming convention as described above.

 ## Usage